Galban57/cODEXTEST/README.md

 python main.py
 ```

-The application shows a toolbar, a counter label, and a button that increments the counter when pressed.
+The application displays a toolbar and a paginated table showing the top 100 cryptocurrencies with their Price, Market Cap, VWAP (24Hr), Supply, Volume (24Hr), and Change (24Hr).